 Questions on your options?

-If you have questions about the Community Foundation, our funds, or how you can use us to give back, please call Kenton Wooden at (812) 948-4662 or email him at firstname.lastname@example.org.
+If you have questions about the Community Foundation, our funds, or how you can use us to give back, please call Linda Speed at (812) 948-4662 or email her at firstname.lastname@example.org.